ruimak/NCnews-frontend/README.md

 https://github.com/ruimak/BE2-northcoders-news

 As soon as possible I'll be fixing minor bugs, such as a vote simbol not displaying on articles with no votes, and not being able to see the comments for an article as soon as you create it.

+To run this app, please run the command:

+npm install

+followed by:

+npm start